 The decision made on the part of CVS is significant.
 Hopefully, other beauty brands will begin to follow suit moving society into a new era.
 I believe it was important to highlight the story as a writer of women’s empowerment.
 Similar to many of you, I have felt the pressures to look a certain way to match up to whatever the outside world has dictated for me.
-As mothers, leaders, teachers, caretakers and empowered women that we are, it’s crucial that we pass on a different message of beauty to the next generation, as well as take the advice for ourselves.
+As mothers, leaders, teachers, caretakers and empowered women that we are, it’s crucial we pass on a different message of beauty to the next generation, as well as take the advice for ourselves.

 Each one of us is unique in their own way.
 The beauty you reflect comes from inside and shines outward.
 There’s nothing wrong with augmentation, adorning your face with a pretty lipstick, mascara, eye shadow or any other makeup.
 It’s fun to dye our hair or use different wigs if we choose to, as a way of reinventing ourselves when we’re looking for a new look.
-However, when we use the embellishments as a way to conceal our true self because we are ashamed or dislike the person underneath then we need to re-evaluate.
-Using enhancers as an attempt to change who you are shouldn’t be a consideration.
+However, when using the embellishments as a way to conceal our true self because we’re ashamed or dislike the person underneath then we need to re-evaluate.
+Using enhancers to change who you are shouldn’t be a consideration.
 Everyone holds their own individual beauty, acknowledgment of it is empowerment.
 I’m not referring to conceit but instead the natural embracing of all your internal and external gifts.

 You are beautiful just by owning who you are as a woman.